-The Vesting Conditions are (i) the grantee must continuously hold the position of director of the Company from the grant date to the expiration date of the vesting period and (ii) the average closing price of the Company's common stock in regular trading on the Tokyo Stock Exchange during the twenty (20) days preceding the expiration date of the vesting period must increase by twenty percent (20%) or more compared to the closing price on the day preceding the grant date. (hereinafter, the subsequent granting stock-based compensation with only (i) the condition of term of office as a vesting condition is referred to as the "Subsequent Granting Stock-based Compensation without Stock Price Condition" and the subsequent granting stock-based compensation with (i) the condition of term of office and (ii) stock price condition as vesting conditions is referred to as the "Subsequent Granting Stock-based Compensation with Stock Price Condition.").
+The Vesting Conditions are (i) the grantee must continuously hold the position of director of the Company from the grant date to the expiration date of the vesting period and (ii) the average closing price of the Company's common stock in regular trading on the Tokyo Stock Exchange during the twenty (20) days preceding the expiration date of the vesting period must increase by twenty percent (20%) or more compared to the closing price on the day preceding the grant date. (hereinafter, the subsequent granting stock-based compensation with only (i) the condition of term of office as a vesting condition is referred to as the "Subsequent Granting Stock-based Compensation with the condition of term of office and (ii) stock price condition as vesting conditions is referred to as the "Subsequent Granting Stock-based Compensation with Stock Price Condition.").